The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Unique product lines

-The differentiating factor with SaaS products is that they are intangible.
-They don’t have a physical presence or shelf life.
-On top of that, SaaS products are generally more complex and feature-intensive.
-For example, you wouldn’t market a project management tool like you would market any physical product.
-You might focus on the features of the PM tool, but for the physical product, you might focus on how the product feels and looks.
+For example, you wouldn’t market a project management tool like any physical product.
+You might lead with the PM tool's features, but for the physical product, you could focus on how the product feels and looks.

 SaaS marketing needs to be engaging but also informative.